 - The nominee’s abbreviated C.V.

 Excellence in graduate student mentorship has many dimensions.
-Among the elements to be considered by the Selection Committee are:
+Five key criteria include:

-- A reputation, among students and colleagues, for superior supervisory and mentoring ability including the ability to interest, stimulate and excite students and to motivate them to achieve high standards.
+- A reputation, among students and colleagues, as being an outstanding mentor which includes, but not limited to having the ability to interest, stimulate and excite students and to motivate them to achieve high standards.

 - A demonstrated excellence in scholarship undertaken with students which would include a record of encouraging and aiding students to present their material at conferences and to publish their scholarly work or display/perform their artistic work in suitable outlets.

-- External scholarships or awards earned by graduate students on the basis of work completed under the direction of the supervisor.
+- Scholarships, awards and/or other recognition earned by graduate students on the basis of work completed under the direction of the nominee.

-- Employment successes of former students attributable, at least in part, to the supervision provided by the nominee.
+- Employment successes of former students attributable, at least in part, to the mentorship provided by the nominee.

-- Other elements that the nominator considers important to contributing to a positive learning/research environment and graduate community.
+- Other elements that the nominator considers important to contributing to a positive learning/research environment and contributor to USask's graduate community.

 The award winners shall be chosen by a selection committee including the Dean of the Graduate and Postdoctoral Studies, the Director of the Gwenna Moss Teaching and Learning Centre, three past recipients of the award appointed by the Dean, and a representative from the Graduate Student Association.